 The AMP Management Team ensures the effective and efficient operations of AMP in providing relevant and up-to-date programmes and services to its clients and beneficiaries.
 The team is headed by the Executive Director.

-Mr Kamat Mahmood Manager, Youth Ms Maisarah Dasukie Manager, Human Resource Mr Mohd Khalid Bohari Manager, Management Information System Mr Saiful Nizam Jemain Assistant Manager, Debt Advisory Centre Mr Sarjono Salleh Khan
+Mr Kamat Mahmood Manager, AMP Youth Hub Ms Maisarah Dasukie Manager, Human Resource Mr Mohd Khalid Bohari Manager, Management Information System Mr Saiful Nizam Jemain Assistant Manager, Debt Advisory Centre Mr Sarjono Salleh Khan

 Manager, Facilities Management